 - General College Core requirements.
 These are listed on the following pages. - Academic Major requirements.
 An academic major is a concentration of courses designed to qualify the student for entry-level positions in the field or for beginning-level graduate study.
 Academic majors are listed under each academic school in the "Schools and Departments" section of the catalog.
-The student must complete a "Request for Major" form.
+The student must complete a "Request for Major"

+form.
 It is necessary to file a new "Request for Major" form when the student changes academic majors.

-- An Academic Minor may be selected.
+• An Academic Minor may be selected.
 These are listed under each academic department in the "Departmental Programs" section of the catalog.
-For an academic minor to be recognized, the student must declare a minor on the "Request for Major" form. - Any deviation from the published requirements must be approved by the Vice President for Academic Affairs.
+For an academic minor to be recognized, the student must declare a minor on the "Request for Major" form.